t73fde/sxwebs/sxhtml/README.md

 SxHTML defines some additional symbols, all starting with "@":

-* `@` specifies the attribute list of an HTML tag.
-If must follow immediately the tag symbol and contains a list of pairs, where the first component is a symbol and the second component is a string, the nil value, or a number.
 * `@C` marks some content that should be written as `<![CDATA[...]]>`.
 * `@H` specifies some HTML content that must not be escaped.
 For example, `(@H "&amp;")` is transformed to `&amp;`, but not `&amp;amp;`.